anthonyrisinger/cga/9/cga+14.md

 Educational research indicates that students learning GA often report "breakthrough" moments where spatial relationships suddenly clarify.
 Concepts that seemed abstract in matrix form—like why quaternion multiplication doesn't commute—become intuitive when seen as geometric operations.
 This suggests GA might tap into existing cognitive structures for spatial reasoning.

-Expert geometers frequently describe their thought processes in terms remarkably similar to GA operations—even those who've never studied GA formally.
+Published accounts from expert geometers frequently describe their thought processes in terms remarkably similar to GA operations—even those who've never studied GA formally.
 They talk about "sandwiching" objects between transformations or "extending" lower-dimensional objects to higher ones.
 This convergence is intriguing.

 **Possible Explanations**